 American baritone Eric McKeever has won consistent praise for his voice of “power and brilliance” (Chicago Tribune) and “considerable flexibility and a communicative presence enhanced by expressive, crystalline diction.”
 (Opera News)

-Mr. McKeever’s 2018-19 season includes Sharpless in Madama Butterfly with Opera Columbus, David in L’amico Fritz with Baltimore Concert Opera, Germont in La traviata with Pacific Opera Project and he joins Knoxville Opera as Enrico in excerpts from Lucia di Lammermoor.
-On the concert stage he will appear as soloist in Beethoven’s Ninth with the New Albany Symphony, perform Bernstein’s Songfest with Skidmore College, returns to the Lebanon Symphony Orchestra for Messiah and debuts with the Rhode Island Civic Chorale and Orchestra in Dave Brubeck’s The Gates of Justice.
-An advocate for new music, he will perform excerpts from Aaron Siegel’s oratorio I will tell you the truth about this and sing and film The Promised Land: An Adirondack Folk Opera by Glen McClure.
+Last season Mr. McKeever performed Sharpless in Madama Butterfly with Opera Columbus, David in L’amico Fritz with Baltimore Concert Opera, Germont in La traviata with Pacific Opera Project and he joined Knoxville Opera as Enrico in excerpts from Lucia di Lammermoor.
+On the concert stage he appeared as a soloist in Beethoven’s Ninth with the New Albany Symphony, performed Bernstein’s Songfest with Skidmore College, returned to the Lebanon Philharmonic for Messiah and debuted with the Rhode Island Civic Chorale and Orchestra in Dave Brubeck’s The Gates of Justice.
+An advocate for new music, he sang excerpts from Aaron Siegel’s oratorio I will tell you the truth about this and filmed excerpts of The Promised Land: An Adirondack Folk Opera by Glen McClure for Mountain Lake PBS.

 During the 2017-18 season, Mr. McKeever made his Anchorage Opera debut as Malaesta in Don Pasquale, joined the roster of New York City Opera covering the role of Jake Wallace in La Fanciulla del West and returned to Milwaukee’s Florentine Opera as the Speaker in The Magic Flute.
 He also performed the role of Charlie in Kamala Sankaram’s Looking at You at BRIC in Brooklyn.
 In the summer of 2018, Mr. McKeever debuted with Finger Lakes Opera singing Frank in Die Fledermaus, performed Adam Waters’ River of Freedom with the Chautauqua Institution and joined Salt Marsh Opera as a soloist in “Music at the Lighthouse.”